alexander-koch/liszt/README.md

 Variables can either be global or local.
 Use `var` for global variables, `local` for locals.
 You can import files using the `import` function.
+Conditions can be created using the `if` function.

 Builtin functions: